 Neil Gaiman has proposed a gender divide when it comes to wish fulfilment in stories.

 Boys: Boys are bigger, stronger, faster, invisible, can fly.
 The wish fulfilment fantasies of boys are historically given more weight — seen as aspirational, part of normal, healthy development.

 Girls: Girls’ real lives are based on lies.
 Their parents are not their real parents — they are secret princesses.
 There’s a promise of transmutation.

 Some wish fulfilment fantasies in genre fiction read largely by girls is historically dismissed as banal, silly, crazy.
 The wish fulfilment of dark paranormal romance is one example.
 Girls wish for a handsome hero saviour but also wish to put aside the problems they face in everyday life — responsibility, body dissatisfaction and also the feeling of being unsafe, which girls must deal with as they enter the dating world.

-WISH FULFILMENT IN STORIES FOR MEN
+WISH FULFILMENT IN STORIES FOR ADULTS

 In adult fiction, the wish fulfilment aspect of story enjoyment is no less hidden — it may simply be invisible.

 There are many literary stories about a middle aged man who falls in love with a much younger, beautiful woman.
 Or a troubled girl comes under the wing of a much older man and he helps her out.
 When there’s an element of regret in the story, this, too, is a form of wish fulfilment.
 A story which succumbs to this sort of wish fulfilment is Million Dollar Baby.
 Another is The Homesman.
 A story which could have succumbed to this kind of regret but manages to rise above is the film Wildlike, with the screenplay written by Frank Hall Green, whose work you may know from Foxcatcher, Precious, 127 Hours and Mud.